latent-to/developer-docs/docs/learn/chain-rate-limits.md

 ## Subtensor Node Rate Limits

-When querying OTF-provided lite nodes, then the following rate limits apply.
+When querying OTF-provided lite nodes, the following rate limits apply.
 We strongly encourage you to run your own local lite node.

 - Any OTF-provided lite node will rate limit the requests to one request per second, per IP address.
 Note that this rate limit may change dynamically based on the network or application requirements.
 - A request can be either WS/WSS or HTTP/HTTPS.